 In December 2016, the Company adopted the Callaway Golf Company Deferred Compensation Plan (the "DCP").
 The DCP was intended to help build a supplemental source of savings and retirement income through pre-tax deferrals of eligible compensation, which included base salary, annual cash bonus awards, sign-on cash bonus awards, commissions, long term cash incentive compensation, stock unit awards and/or any other payments designated as eligible for deferral under the DCP from time to time.
 Effective November 2017, as a result of minimal participation, and expressed lack of future interest in additional participation by eligible employees, and in consideration of the administrative cost and time requirements necessary to support the DCP long-term, the DCP was terminated.
 As a result of this action, no further deferral opportunities will be provided.
-Any 2017 deferrals will be distributed to the participants no earlier than 12 months, and no later than 24 months, following the termination of the DCP in accordance with the requirements of Section 409A of the Code.
+Any deferrals will be distributed to the participants no earlier than 12 months, and no later than 24 months, following the termination of the DCP in accordance with the requirements of Section 409A of the Code.

 Employees at a vice president level or above were eligible to participate in the DCP.
-During 2017, Mr. Brewer was the only NEO currently employed by the Company who elected to make deferrals under the DCP.
-Mr. Julian also elected to make deferrals under the DCP in 2017; however his deferral was accelerated in connection with his departure from the Company in April 2017.
+Mr. Brewer was the only NEO currently employed by the Company who elected to make deferrals under the DCP.
 Under the DCP, the Company provided participants with the opportunity to make annual elections to defer a specified percentage of up to 80% of their eligible cash compensation and up to 100% of their stock unit awards.
 No deferrals of cash compensation were made under the DCP.
 Elective deferrals of stock unit awards are credited to a bookkeeping account established in the name of the participant with respect to an equivalent number of shares of Common Stock, and such credited shares are subject to the same vesting conditions as are applicable to the stock unit award subject to the election.